IBM/Ansible-OpenShift-Provisioning/README.md

 ## Tags:

-* setup = first-time setup of ansible
-* prep = run all setup playbooks
-* pkg = install and update all packages
 * bastion = configuration of bastion for OCP
-* keymastr = ssh key configuration and testing
 * bastionvm = creation of Bastion KVM guest
 * boostrap = creation of Boostrap KVM guest
 * compute = creation of the Compute nodes KVM guests
 * control = creation of the Control nodes KVM guests
-* ssh-copy-id = for copying ssh id
+* create_nodes = tasks from the second set of kvm plays
-* dns = configuration of dns server on bastion
+* dns = configuration of DNS server on bastion
+* firewall = for tasks related to firewall settings
+* full = for use with teardown.yaml to bring down all VMs
 * getocp = download of OCP installer and http server configuration
 * haproxy = configuration of haproxy on bastion kvm guest
 * httpconf = configuration of httpd server on bastion kvm guest
+* keymastr = ssh key configuration and testing
 * kvm_host = tasks to apply to KVM host for OCP cluster
 * kvm_prep = tasks from the first set of kvm plays
-* create_nodes = tasks from the second set of kvm plays
 * localhost = for tasks that apply to the local machine running Ansible
-* firewall = for tasks related to firewall settings
+* partial = for use with teardown.yaml to bring down VMs except bastion
+* pkg = install and update all packages
+* prep = run all setup playbooks
 * selinux = for tasks related to SELinux settings
-* partial = for use with teardown.yaml to bring down VMs except bastion
+* setup = first-time setup of ansible
-* full = for use with teardown.yaml to bring down all VMs
+* ssh-copy-id = for copying ssh id